Queens Museum: Mid-2010s to present

 Finkelpearl resigned in 2014 when he was hired as commissioner of the New York City Department of Cultural Affairs.
 Subsequently, the Queens Museum appointed Laura Raicovich as its director that October.
-The New York Times wrote that, in contrast to other museum directors (who tended to be politically uninvolved), Raicovich was politically outspoken during her tenure as the Queens Museum's director; Raicovich said her actions were intended to make the museum more attractive to Queens's diverse population.
-During the first inauguration of Donald Trump as U.S. president in January 2017, the museum closed temporarily in conjunction with a protest hosted by artists.
-The museum also began hosting events at nearby houses and streets.
-Raicovich told the Times that these events had been intended to counter a decline in visitor numbers that occurred after Trump's election.

-In 2017, the museum controversially canceled an agreement to rent space for a party celebrating the 70th anniversary of the Israeli Declaration of Independence.
-Raicovich had called the party a "political event".
-Local politicians worked to restore the museum's commitment to host the event, which was ultimately reinstated at the museum.
-The event included a staged reenactment of the November 29, 1947, United Nations vote to partition the British Mandate for Palestine.
-As a consequence of the controversy, the Queens Museum's board commissioned an investigation into misbehaviors by Raicovich and deputy director David Strauss.
+The New York Times wrote that Raicovich became involved in political activism, had contrasted with the museum directors, who tended to be politically uninvolved.
+During the first inauguration of Donald Trump as U.S. president in January 2017, the museum closed temporarily in conjunction with a protest hosted by artists, and began hosting events nearby.
+That year, the museum controversially canceled an agreement to rent space for a party celebrating the 70th anniversary of the Israeli Declaration of Independence.
+The event was ultimately reinstated at the museum, and the board commissioned an investigation into misbehaviors by Raicovich and deputy director David Strauss.
 Raicovich resigned in January 2018, and Strauss was fired.
-The British curator Sally Tallant was hired as the museum's new director in late 2018.
+Raicovich said her actions were intended to make the museum more attractive to Queens's diverse population.